sergeinack3/PowerEduc/mod/glossary/README.txt

 ------------------------
 By Williams Castillo (castillow@tutopia.com)

 This is the Glossary module.
 Created and maintained by Williams Castillo.
 This are my first lines in PHP...
-It means that, although I've tried to do my best, it might (in fact, it does) shows my inexperience... in PHP... and moodle as well.
+It means that, although I've tried to do my best, it might (in fact, it does) shows my inexperience... in PHP... and powereduc as well.

 Basically, this module allows you to maintain a repository of data in the form of concepts, Entry->Definitions, etc. Thus:

-- Entries could be automatically linked from within moodle resources, labels, forum posts, etc.
+- Entries could be automatically linked from within powereduc resources, labels, forum posts, etc.
 - Entries can have aliases which allows to automatically link the concept to other words than itself.
 - Glossaries can be viewed in a printer-friendly version format
-- The display format of the entries is modular so you can create your own formats (and share them with the Moodle community!)
+- The display format of the entries is modular so you can create your own formats (and share them with the PowerEduc community!)
 - Entries are posted by teachers and can be posted by students as well
 - Entries can be approved before make them public.
 - Entries can have an optional attached file.